cobra91/artifact-studio/README.md

 ## 🤖 AI Prompt Examples

-Get the most out of AI generation with these proven prompts:
+Get the most out of AI generation with these proven prompt:

 ```javascript
 // Financial Tools